Submitty/submitty.github.io/_docs/developer/rensselaer_center_for_open_source/2025_Christopher_Poon.md

 category: Developer > Rensselaer Center for Open Source (RCOS) > Summer 2025
 ---

-During the summer, I focused on significantly expanding Submitty's quantum computing capabilities and strengthening its core autograding infrastructure.
+As a first-time Submitty developer, I focused on significantly expanding its quantum computing capabilities and strengthening its core autograding infrastructure.
 My primary achievement was engineering a secure and robust system for autograding Jupyter Notebooks, a critical feature for modern computational courses.
 Additionally, I enhanced platform stability and instructor experience by resolving outstanding issues and refactoring key Docker functionalities.
 My contributions are reflected in over 25 pull requests and more than 20 peer reviews.

 ### Quantum Computing Integration

 This term, I built upon Submitty's existing quantum computing foundation to support more advanced, interactive coursework.
 I began development of new course content, including a foundational prerequisite course designed to onboard students with the necessary background in linear algebra, complex numbers, and core principles of quantum physics.
 Building on that, I designed a hands-on lab for Simon's algorithm to demonstrate one of the first known exponential speedups over classical computation.
 To ensure compatibility with modern tools, I upgraded the Qiskit Docker image to version 2.0.1.
+I also began work autograding quantum teleportation across a network.

 ![](../../../images/RCOS_report/2025_Christopher_Poon/simons.png)